Ceramic-Blue-Tim/Guidelines/source/good_practices.md

 ### Organize folder

 Here is the organization I typically use for a git repositories that targets FPGA implementation and usually implies several languages.
 Any organisation is fine as long as it has been thought through, well-documented and well-organised.
+A good practice consists in placing .gitignore in projects folder to keep the tree structure of the repo.

 ```Bash
 Git-Repo